rev-net/memo/memo.md

 ### 1.3 Anatomy of a revnet | Introduction

-Think of revnets like Bitcoin's halvening rule.
+Think of revnets like a spicy Bitcoin halvening rule.
 Similar to Bitcoin, revnets are a fully pre-configured financial structure – although they can evolve over time, they do so according to rules that are set in place at the time of their creation.
-Unlike Bitcoin, instead of the rule being periodic supply shocks that lead to a fixed supply of 21m coins over time, revnets enforce a certain other set of guarantees.
+Unlike Bitcoin, the rules dont involve proof-of-work with periodic supply shocks that lead to a fixed supply of 21m coins over time.
+Revnets enforce a certain other set of guarantees affecting inflows and outflows of money.

-A revnet's guarantees are most simply described as a digital vending machine, whose sequence of enforced rules – how much things cost, how to get the money out – are set when it is created, and can't be changed after.
-Each vending machine has its own unique token that it issues when someone pays it, and only releases the revenue it has earned when its tokens are returned.
-A revnet's tokens are always backed by the underlying value of the revenue used to issue them.
+Think of it as a digital vending machine:
+1. Receives dollar bills from a business's raised funds and future revenues.
+2. Dispenses its unique tokens (henceforth $TOKENs) and optionally digital artifcats (NFTs) in return.
+3. The only way to access the dollar bills the machine has earned is to give it its $TOKENs back.

+The revnet enforces three main customizable rules that can be preset to change over time, but whose sequence is fixed once set:
+– **$TOKEN price:** There is always a price at which its willing to issue new $TOKENs, but it will forward inbound funds to an AMM offering a better rate than the issuance rate.
+This price can be set to change over time at a customizable rate.
+- **$TOKEN split:** The purchase of $TOKENs can split some off to a privileged account.
+This split percent can be set to change over time at customizable intervals.
+- **Cash out price:** There is always a price at which its willing to distribute its revenue when it receives its $TOKENs back.
+Each cash out increases the value of the next cash out, by a customizable rate.

-> For example, A revnet can be (1) paid in ETH (or other tokens), which (2) generates its own token – let's call it $REV – at a given price, say 1 ETH buys 1,000 $REV. A revnet can (3) have a split in place that automatically sends a percentage of these new $REV to a set of pre-established entities, say 20% split so that 100 $REV goes to two builders and 80% goes to the payer of the 1 ETH, which (4) stays in the vending machine.
+> For example, A revnet can be (1) paid in ETH (or other tokens), which (2) generates its own token at a given price, say 1 ETH buys 1,000 $TOKEN.
+A revnet can (3) have a split in place that automatically sends a percentage of these new $REV to a set of pre-established entities, say 20% split so that 100 $REV goes to each of two builders and 80% goes to the payer of the 1 ETH, which (4) stays in the vending machine.

 <img width="582" style="margin-bottom: 20px;" alt="Screenshot_2024-01-21_at_17 59 01" src="https://github.com/user-attachments/assets/6776a77f-acc1-4cdf-92b6-c963592af75d">
 <br>
 <br>

-> In order to get the 1 ETH back out, a $REV holder has to cash out, which incurs a tax.
-This means if (5) one of the builders wanted to cash out their 100 $REV right away, they would (6) get less than the proportional 0.1 ETH if a tax was in place, leaving revenue on the table for those who cash out later.
+> In order to get the 1 ETH back out, a $TOKEN holder has to cash out, which incurs a tax.
+This means if (5) one of the builders wanted to cash out their 100 $TOKEN right away, they would (6) get less than the proportional 0.1 ETH if a tax was in place, leaving revenue on the table for those who cash out later.
 The specifics of the issuance price, split, and cash out tax are set as a sequence of fixed-duration stages that are all specified when the revnet is deployed.

 <img width="599" style="margin-bottom: 20px;" alt="Screenshot_2024-01-21_at_17 58 43" src="https://github.com/user-attachments/assets/a591cd88-ca9a-4f09-9621-57d8fb28f436">
 <br>